linkcd/rps-agent-game/README.md

 source .venv/bin/activate
 pip install -r requirements.txt

-# 2. Create .env file has correct API keys. the example file is .sample.env
+# 2. Create .env file has correct API keys. the example file is .sample.env.
+Also make sure you have AWS CLI configured that the application can call AWS Bedrock API.

 # 3. Run the game with 3 rounds
 python main.py --max_round 3